matt-powelldev2784/AWS_EC2_Lamda_Image_Library/readme.md

-# AWS Image Hosting Server
+# NodeJS AWS Image Hosting Server

 Node JS API Server built to enable a front end to serve an image library.
 Images are hosted in an AWS S3 Bucket.
 The node server is hosted in an AWS EC2 Instance.

-Presigned URLs are provided to upload the images direct to AWS which minimises the load on the Node Server.
+Secure pre-signed URL's are provided to upload the images directly to AWS S3 which minimises the load on the Node Server.

 ## Get Presigned URL To Upload Image